doubbz/kube-basics/storage.md

 Volume decouples the storage from the Container.
 Its **lifecycle is coupled to a pod**.
 It enables safe container restarts and **sharing data between containers in a pod**.

 **Persistent Volume decouples the storage from the Pod**.
 Its lifecycle is independent.
 It enables safe pod restarts and **sharing data between pods**.
+For example, we can even delete all resources being mounted by the PVC, as long as the PVC is not deleted kubernetes will keep it along with its data.
+We can then re-mount it to another pod/deployment.